sensu/sensu-docs/content/sensu-core/2.0/reference/events.md

 ### Attributes
 timestamp    |
 -------------|------
-description  | The time of the Event occurrence in eopoch time. type         | integer example      | {{< highlight shell >}}"timestamp": 1522099512{{</ highlight >}}
+description  | The time of the Event occurrence in epoch time. type         | integer example      | {{< highlight shell >}}"timestamp": 1522099512{{</ highlight >}}

 silenced     |
 -------------|------
-description  | If the Event is to be silenced. type         | boolean example      | {{< highlight shell >}}"silenced": false{{</ highlight >}}
+description  | If the event is to be silenced. type         | boolean example      | {{< highlight shell >}}"silenced": false{{</ highlight >}}